laurajlai/green_sun/README.md

 ## Welcome
 Hello and welcome to Green Sun!
-We``'``re so excited to see you play this innovative Pygame platformer.
+We're so excited to see you play this innovative Pygame platformer.

 ## Running
 To start playing, run: